michaeljsteel/NumBAT/docs/source/index.rst

 Fortran Backend
 ==================

-The intention of NumBAT is that the Fortran FEM routines are essentially black boxes.
+The intention of |NUMBAT| is that the Fortran FEM routines are essentially black boxes.
 They are called from ``mode_calcs.py`` and return the modal fields.
 However, there are a few important things to know about the workings of these routines.